apekshasaildessai/ios-nasa-apod/README.md

 An iOS app that displays NASA's Astronomy Picture of the Day(APOD).

 Application Features:
-The application will display today's Astronomy Picture along with its date, title and description.
-Users can also search picture for a day of their choice.
+- The application will display today's Astronomy Picture along with its date, title and description.
-Tap on the image to view the HD image which can be zoomed in and panned by the user.
-If it's a Youtube video, it will open in a new view where users can choose to play it.
+- Tap on the image to view the HD image which can be zoomed in and panned.
+If it's a Youtube video, opens the video player within the app.
-Users create/manage collection of "favorite" listings by tapping the "star" icon All Favorites images/videos will be displayed on the favorites page, accessed using the favorites icon on the bottom right corner.
-Users also search picture for a day of their choice by clicking the calendar icon on the bottom left corner.
+- Users can also search picture for a day of their choice by clicking the calendar icon on the bottom left corner.
+- Create/manage collection of "favorite" listings by tapping the "star" icon.
+- All Favorites images/videos will be displayed on the favorites view, accessed using the favorites icon on the bottom right corner.
-The app caches the viewed and favorited picture details which can be viewed in offline mode.
+- The app caches the viewed picture details and favorite listings which can be viewed in offline mode.
-Also show latest save Picture on app launch in case of Network issue.
+- Show latest saved Picture on app launch in case of network issue.

 Extra Credits
-Supports all sizes and orientations for both iPads and iPhones The application works with Dark mode, mainly uses system color, and assets have icons for light and dark mode .
+- Supports all sizes and orientations for both iPads and iPhones
+- The application works with Dark mode, mainly uses system color, and assets have icons for light and dark mode .

 Technological Features:
-Calls NASA's open APIs https://api.nasa.gov/ APOD(Astronomy Picture of the Day) to get the resource Uses CoreData to save APOD details to disk
+- Calls NASA's open APIs https://api.nasa.gov/ APOD(Astronomy Picture of the Day) to get the resource
+- Uses CoreData to save APOD details to disk
-Images are download and saved on disk
+- Images are downloaded and saved on disk
-Uses YouTube-Player-iOS-Helper library to play the youtube videos
+- Uses YouTube-Player-iOS-Helper library to play the youtube videos

+Supported iOS versions:
+14.5 and above

+Development Setup
+Xcode 12.5.1 and Swift 5

 **Design choices:**
-Nowadays, phones are getting bigger, hence the design choice to add most of the buttons on the bottom for each reachability.
+Nowadays, phones are getting bigger, hence the design choice to add most of the buttons at the bottom of screen for easy tapping.
 Check the below mockup wireframes for the initial design.
-Most of the buttons (back buttons) are placed on the bottom for each reachability.
+Most of the buttons (back buttons) are placed at the bottom

 **Mockups:**
 ![App-Mockup](https://user-images.githubusercontent.com/16442328/155944283-d275ccd0-79e3-488e-97cb-2392e0f078de.jpg)